thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/tasks/content.md

 As we know, Puppet is great at modeling resources and then enforcing state over time.
-It will check the state of a resource, fix it if it's wrong, and send a report back to the Puppet Master if it changed anything.
-But sometimes you don't need to model the state of a resource--you need to orchestrate
+It will check the state of a resource, fix it if it's wrong, and send a report back to the Puppet master if it changed anything.
+But sometimes you don't need to model the state of a resource -- you need to orchestrate
 "point-in-time" changes.
 Instead of long-term configuration management, you need to make something happen and be done with it.
 Puppet Tasks are a simple and quick way to immediately upgrade packages, restart services, or perform any